-In emergency situations immediately dial 9-911 (on Campus), (218) 829-2805 (Brainerd Police Dept.)
+In emergency situations immediately dial 911 or (218) 829-2805 (Brainerd Police Dept.)

 The Security Department on the Brainerd Campus is staffed Monday-Friday from 6:30 AM until 10:30 PM and Saturday-Sunday as college activities dictate.
 Building hours for the Brainerd Campus are from 7:00 AM to 10:00 PM Monday-Friday and Saturday - Sunday as college activities dictate.
-All requests for immediate assistance relating to issues of security should be made by calling (218) 828-6050, by email at security@clcmn.edu or by visiting our facility at 501 W. College Drive, Brainerd, MN 56401.
+All requests for immediate assistance relating to issues of security should be made by calling (218) 828-6050 or by visiting our facility at 501 W. College Drive, Brainerd, MN 56401.
 Security Officers respond to all requests for service and assistance.
 These officers are student employees of the college and are not licensed police officers.
-In the event of any life-threatening emergency, persons are strongly encouraged to immediately and directly contact appropriate police, fire or medical assistance by calling: 9-911.
+In the event of any life-threatening emergency, persons are strongly encouraged to immediately and directly contact appropriate police, fire, or medical assistance by calling: 9-911.